Lagos residents lament ejection from age-old Ibeju-Lekki communities

 “I live in an uncompleted building now with my family, since we were displaced.
 Others squat with relations, while many looked for places to erect temporary structures,” he stated.

-Chief Kufuli Babatunde, the Baale Olowu, one of the 13 sacked communities, was worst-hit by the siege.
+Chief Kufuli Babatunde, the Baale Olowu, one of the 13 affected communities, was worst-hit by the siege.

 Aside from losing his properties and his block-making factory, his wife of many years also lost her life in the process.

-In an emotion-laden tone, Chief Babatunde narrated how the whole community was sacked on that fateful day, and every resident sent on ‘exile’.
+In an emotion-laden tone, he narrated how the whole community was sacked on that fateful day, and every resident sent on ‘exile’.

-“I was born on April 12, 1967, in the community.
-I farmed there, and my parents lived and died there.
-They were buried in the community and we even had a family house.
-I also had my own houses and we had people who also bought land from us that were living with us there.

 “I was planning to go to church that day when some workers in my block factory, ran to me telling me some people had invaded our community.
-When I went out, I saw a crowd of completely-strange people, well-armed.
+When I went out, I saw a crowd of completely strange people, well-armed.
 They started shooting to scare the villagers.
 They brought a caterpillar that dug the main entrance used by residents.
 They were beating everyone in sight.
 One of us, Okunu Elekun, was injured and rushed to the hospital.
-We were running helter skelter, trying to protect our families, and when we discovered the situation was getting unbearable, we had to go the nearest police station, where we were told it was ‘from above’, and therefore beyond them.

-“The animals that we were rearing are what the invaders are feasting on now because they are still there.
-It’s so brazen; it’s as if there is no law in the country.

 “Honestly, I’m surprised at this turn of events.
 I have been in the community from childhood.
 I went to school in the community.
 Nobody had ever come to us to say that our forefathers sold land for them.
 And the day they came, they didn’t have any paper that we should quit the land.
-What we saw were policemen who followed the landgrabbers.
 We didn’t know they were landgrabbers initially, until we got to Elemoro Police Station.

 “Now, all our block factories are gone.
 The animals that we rear are gone; everything we had laboured for over the decades gone.
 Unfortunately, they are not even allowing us to stay nearby at all.